mschaller2/effective-couscous/rules.md

 and missed deadlines.

 ## How we will assign (and reassign) tasks
+We will assign tasks based on initial interest and self-described capabilities, and we can reassign tasks if any member decides that a different task would be more apt for their work.

 ## How will we will track progress (and follow-up) on completion of tasks
+We will communicate with email and discord about the progress of task completion, and we can also keep an eye on the github repository to make sure that things are being updated adequately.
+Follow up can be done if tasks are deemed necessary to be reevaluated.

 ## How will will communicate difficulties with a task assigned to us